Have you ever wondered why forgiveness is so hard to offer?

 Father, forgive them: three simple words, remnants of Jesus’ walk on earth, ready-made syllables available for you and I to utter and offer freely.

-Often, when I look further into situations, when God’s wisdom settles, I see an offender who is struggling with their own spiritual battle.
-I’m called to love and gather prayer.
+Often, when God’s wisdom settles in my heart and I look further into a situation, I see an offender who is struggling with their own spiritual battle.
+I’m called to love and gather myself in prayer.

 The Bible contains truth.
 It assures our battles are not against flesh and blood.

-We decide in that moment or in situations if the Bible truly is truth and if God really is good.
+We decide if the Bible is true and if God is good.
 Because our good God assures that forgiveness proves right.

 Through Jesus’ sacrifice, He offered it to you and me.